Also under Workplace Injury And WorkCover ClaimsWorkplace Injury And WorkCover Claims Home

 |Your first 13 weeks off work:||95% of your pre-injury wage.|

 |After 13 weeks off work:||80% of your wage for up to 130 weeks, or longer if you continue to remain unfit for work.|

 Note: allowances and overtime are payable for up to 52 weeks.

-Weekly payments are determined by your pre-injury average weekly earnings prior to the injury.
+Weekly payments are based on your average weekly earnings prior to the injury.
 The amount is calculated as a percentage (%) of your average weekly gross pay including your regular overtime and shift allowance – for the first 12 months, including employment with other employers.

 The maximum rate for weekly payment is twice the State average weekly earnings, currently standing at $2000.

 If you are covered by an employment agreement such as an EBA or Award, you may also be awarded accident make-up pay depending on the terms of the Agreement or Award.